Park Street, Hertfordshire

-Park Street is a small Hertfordshire village near St Albans in England; it is separated from the latter by a buffer to the north.
+Park Street is a small village in Hertfordshire, England.
+It is on the southern outskirts of St Albans, around 2 mi south of the city centre, and is separated from the rest of the city's contiguous built-up area by a buffer to the north.

 Park Street has a petrol station, several tyre and automotive service businesses and two food-serving public houses; it is of late and initially disparate medieval origin.
 The village is also home to the penultimate station on the Abbey Line from Watford Junction, which opened in 1858.

 Park Street is also a larger local government ward (the largest settlement of which is How Wood and which includes part of Bricket Wood).
 The area falls within the Metropolitan Green Belt.
 Residents are mainly employed in nearby cities; east of the street in Frogmore is a substantial business centre and light industrial estate.